sebasgarcep/sebasgarcep.github.io/_posts/2021-06-01-from-zero-to-data-ready-part-3.md

     return user.height >= 2.0
 ```

-Testing this function would be hard, as it is making calls to a `cache` object, and a `server`.
-We can rewrite it as follows:
+Testing this function would be hard, we would have to intercept the `cache` and `server` imports to test them.
+We can rewrite it instead as:

 ```python
 def is_user_tall(cache, server, user_id):